BU-Spark/ml-bpl-liberator/README.md

 ## Project Overview and Goal

   *The Liberator* is a 19th-century abolitionist and womens' rights newspaper, founded and published by the abolitionist William Lloyd Garrison.
 The Boston Public Library's Digital Repository houses a full scanned archive of the newspaper, and this project's goal is to digitize and digest the articles and their text.
-Existing OCR models would interpret a newspaper page as one piece of text and attempt to read it from the left edge to the right edge before wrapping around again.
+Existing optical character recognition (OCR) models would interpret a newspaper page as one piece of text and attempt to read it from the left edge to the right edge before wrapping around again.
 This would produce nonsensical output for our input data.
-To leverage existing OCR solutions, we implement a multi-stage process, consisting of article segmentation, optical character recognition (OCR) of text, and named entity recognition (NER) of the extracted article-level text.
+To leverage existing OCR solutions, we implement a multi-stage pipeline, consisting of article segmentation, OCR of text, and named entity recognition (NER) of the extracted article-level text.

   ## Why Machine Learning?